trigg/Consolation-shell/README.md

 - - List Applications, Categories
 - Settings
 - - Allow changing of both Consolation and shell config from gui
-- Work out how too catch attempted re-runs and alert the already running instance
+- Work out how to catch attempted re-runs and alert the already running instance